openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

 .. note:: If you want all content-specific discussion topics in your course to be divided by cohort, you do not need to perform any configuration.

-..
-If you want any of your content-specific discussion topics to be unified rather than divided by cohort, add the always_cohort_inline_discussions policy key in the Cohort Configuration advanced setting field, and set the value to FALSE.
-..
-Then, any discussion topics that you create by adding discussion components in units are unified when they are created.
-If you want particular content-specific discussion topics to be divided by cohort, you add their discussion IDs to the cohorted_discussions definition in ??which setting??

 This procedure shows how to make all content-specific discussion topics in a course unified by default.

 #.
 Open your course in Studio.